Timesheet: What It Is & How to Manage

 Review and approve timesheets

 Even when you use digital tools, a bunch of things can affect the accuracy of timesheets.
-It’s still possible that employees forget to record their hours or record hours inaccurately.
+Employees may forget to record their hours or record hours inaccurately.

 Although it’s simple to get started using paper or spreadsheets, recording work time manually is time-consuming and error-prone.

 A better alternative is to use a timesheet app like Camelo.
 Employees can view their shifts and clock in/out using a mobile app.
 Worked hours are recorded and converted into timesheets automatically.
 All there’s left to do is to quickly review the timesheets and export them for payroll.
-Try Camelo for free.
+Try Camelo timesheet app for free →.